Ascon Final Remedy Work

 Ascon Final Remedy Updates

 The Ascon team has finalized a Restart Work Plan with the Department of Toxic Substances Control (DTSC).
-Work will begin in October 2024 and is expected to take approximately 27 months to complete.
+Work began in October 2024 and is expected to take approximately 27 months to complete.

 Final Remedy Work Progress

-A telemetry-based air monitoring network collects near real-time data during work hours.
-Work hours are from 7 a.m. to 6 p.m., Monday through Friday.
+We collect near real-time air monitoring data through a telemetry-enabled air monitoring system.
+These data are collected during work hours, from 7 a.m. to 6 p.m., Monday through Friday.

 Onsite Final Cleanup Work Telemetry Results

-To view data from the last week, last month, or all data, click on the calendar icon icon and select the timeframe you would like to view for both dust and VOCs.
+To view data from the last week, last month or all data, click on the calendar icon icon and select the timeframe you would like to view for both dust and total VOCs.

 How to read the telemetry results

-If a dust or VOC reading is above their action level, it does not mean that the community’s health is at risk, but allows onsite teams to adjust mitigation efforts.
+If a dust or VOC reading is above their respective action level, it does not mean that the communities health is at risk, but allows onsite teams to adjust mitigation efforts.

 Dust

 The results during work hours show Site contribution dust levels in two-hour intervals.
 Telemetry is a tool that can guide and inform active work.
-If a dust reading is above 25 ug/m3, it does not mean that the community’s health is at risk but allows onsite teams to adjust dust mitigation efforts.
+If a dust reading is 50 ug/m3 above background, it does not mean that the community’s health is at risk but allows onsite teams to adjust dust mitigation efforts.

-Air monitoring action levels were approved by DTSC and the South Coast Air Quality Management District (SCAQMD) for total dust.
+Air monitoring action levels were approved by DTSC and the SCAQMD for total dust.

 VOC